rmosolgo/bootstrap-teaser/readme.md

 A [jQuery](http://jquery.com/) plugin for [Twitter Bootstrap](http://twitter.github.io/bootstrap/) which uses the first few sentances of html as a teaser and shows a "See more..." link to show all the html.

-See it in action at `???`
+See it in action [here](http://bl.ocks.org/rmosolgo/raw/5446195/fd6ae7bb6cea59aba67473dc79221d3fc652ca83/).

 Gives a preview of paragraph contents and a link to see the rest of the paragraph.

 ## Usage

 ### Basic

-1. Include `bootstrap-teaser.js` in your page:
+- Include `bootstrap-teaser.js` in your page:

 ```HTML
 <script src='bootstrap-teaser.js'></script>
 ```

-2. Add `class="teaser"` to an element and the _first sentence_ will be used as a teaser and a _See more..._ link will be created for you.
+- Add `class="teaser"` to an element and the _first sentence_ will be used as a teaser and a _See more..._ link will be created for you.

 ### Settings